 Notice how for the same situation, a different thought creates a different emotion.
 What these thoughts are, or how easy they’d come into our minds, or the priority in which they’d pop up, that’s a different story.
 Our habitual thoughts based on learned things, early childhood conditioning and and past experiences, become our narratives and our stories; they become the archives in our mind, and we start to associate certain feelings with them.
 And then it becomes a whole drama movie in the head.
 It is important to be aware of these mind stories, so that we more clearly understand ourselves.
 Anything in life carries only the meaning we assign to it based on our own assumptions, perspectives and past experiences.
 But we can always change these stories.
 Thoughts are our own choices too.

-Imagine you want to drink strawberry leaf tea; you’d have to make it with strawberry leaves.
+Imagine you want to drink strawberry leaf tea – then, you’d have to make it with strawberry leaves.
 It might sound hard to just “choose our thoughts” so how about this – certain songs, certain movies make us feel a certain way, right?
 We’ve listened to them during specific times of our lives and they carry their own prints in our minds; we associate each with a certain memory.
-And each memory has its subconscious thought pattern that plays in our minds.
+Our memories are powerful batteries for our soul – and we need to have a storage of them, knowing which ones to access, when and how.
+Each memory has its subconscious thought pattern that plays in our minds – and it opens a specific door.
 We can open doors to enter feelings, emotions and thoughts through many things in life such as sound, taste, smell, sight and touch.
 And then you can do some reverse engineering with that; if we want strawberry tea, let’s look for strawberry leaves.
+Let’s say there is a song that played when you danced with your first love, and each time you re-play that song, you feel all loving, loved, hopeful and joyful again.
+That’s a strawberry leaf.
 Or – we just change our thought patterns, which of course takes time and a lot of sustained amount of effort but it is worth it.
 Being mindful of what comes up in our minds and how the feeling-thought-emotion process works is the awareness needed for our mind-mastering to begin.

 The good thing about naming emotions when they arise is that as soon as we name something we define it, like a box or a shape, and then we can walk around it and examine it – to understand it and of what thought it was born.
 This is important but we must also remember that just because we defined it one way today, it doesn’t mean we can’t define it in another way later on.
 The point is just to bring into awareness the various sides of ourselves and have compassion for them, hold space for them, accept them and integrate them in a healthy way.